 Musculoskeletal +: Check out http://www.
 Mayoclinic.
 Org/diseases-conditions/osteoarthritis/basics/definition/con-20014749 for basics on osteoarthritis.
 Of note, bad OA can also affect your emotional wellbeing if it prevents you from engaging in activities that you enjoy.
 Furthermore, inactivity from OA could lead to osteoporosis, obesity, thus heart disease, stroke & cancer in long run, although that might be stretch ...Read more

 See a physician: The diagnosis can be made using your history, a physical exam and appropriate x-rays. ...Read more

 See your Doctor: Weight loss can decrease the load on your knees.
 Every one pound of weight loss is equivalent to decreasing the load on your knees by 4 pounds.
 Strengthening exercises, supplements, like glucosamine, msm, or same may help.
 Topical capsacian, nsaids, tylenol, (acetaminophen) injections of hyaluronic acid, and acupuncture can all be helpful.
 Talk to your doctor before trying supplements and discuss tx options. ...Read more

 - Talk to a doctor online

 - I was in a motorcycle accident and i have headaches

-- Is it common for women to have discharge?
+- Is it common for teenagers to have atrial fib?